esper-io/dev-docs/docs/home/release-notes/general/devrel-104.md

 * In Templates:

     * Added ability to download the historical event feed JSON (even for events that happened months ago).
+Look in the Event Feed for the new download button.

     * Added the Beep command for Quick Actions.
 It’s now easier to locate a device from the Console.